illuxiza/ts-rustable/packages/trait/README.md

   ) {}
 }

-// Implement Display for Point implTrait(Point, Display, {
+// Or manually implement using implTrait implTrait(Point, Display, {
   display() {
     return `Point(${this.x}, ${this.y})`;